 The only acceptable forms of legal name-change documentation are the following:

-All documents must be in English and the original copies.
-Candidates wishing to make a legal name change, address change or email address change must contact their board of nursing.
+All documents must contain the name change in Roman characters and be the original copies.
+Candidates wishing to make a legal name change, address change or email address change must contact their board of nursing/regulatory body (BON/RB).
 This cannot be done at the test center.

 If the name on your ID and ATT email do not match, you will be turned away and will have to reregister and pay another exam fee.

 When you arrive at the test center, you will be required to present one form of acceptable identification.
-If you arrive at the test center without acceptable identification, you will be turned away and required to reregister and pay another exam fee of $200.
-If you paid the additional international scheduling fee of $150, that will be forfeited as well.
+If you arrive at the test center without acceptable identification, you will be turned away and required to reregister and pay another exam fee.
+If you paid the additional international scheduling fee, that will be forfeited as well.

-The only acceptable forms of identification in test centers in the U.S. are:
+The only acceptable forms of identification for domestic test centers are:

-The only identification acceptable in test centers outside the U.S. is:
+The only identifications acceptable for international test centers are:

 Due to U.S. trade restrictions, candidates who indicate that they live in a sanctioned country are unable to be admitted to sit for the NCLEX.
 This is a federal requirement by The Office of Foreign Assets Control (OFAC) of the U.S. Department of Treasury.
 Currently, the country on the U.S. economic and trade sanctions list is Cuba.

-In order to be admitted to the NCLEX, candidates who are testing at an international PPC and hold a passport from a sanctioned country must also present proof of residency (government issued identification) from a non-sanctioned country.
+In order to be admitted to the NCLEX, candidates who hold a passport from a sanctioned country must also present proof of residency (government issued identification) from a non-sanctioned country.
 This only applies to candidates presenting a passport from a sanctioned country.
-Candidates testing internationally who reside in a non-sanctioned country only need to present a passport as a form of identification.